The Most-Loved Royal Wedding Tiara in History

 Worn by three royal brides on their wedding day, few jewels hold more romance than Queen Mary’s Fringe Tiara, writes Rachel Garrahan.

 Something borrowed.
 It is one of the age-old traditions of a bride’s ensemble on her wedding day, along, of course, with something old, something new and something blue.
 Few things borrowed by a bride are more famous than Queen Mary’s Fringe Tiara.
-It has been worn by no less than five generations of the Royal family since Garrard created it for Queen Mary a century ago and, in testament to its elegant, timeless design, three have worn it on their wedding day: HM Queen Elizabeth II, then Princess Elizabeth, in November 1947, Princess Anne in November 1973 and most recently, Princess Beatrice in July 2020.
+It has been worn by no less than five generations of the Royal family since Garrard created it for Queen Mary a century ago and, in testament to its elegant, timeless design, three have worn it on their wedding day: Her Late Majesty Queen Elizabeth II, then Princess Elizabeth, in November 1947, Princess Anne in November 1973 and most recently, Princess Beatrice in July 2020.

 New light has now been cast on the tiara’s history thanks to the recent rediscovery of two of Garrard’s royal ledgers.
 Long presumed lost, the ledgers, which are handwritten in exquisite scrolling script, detail every order and repair requested by the royal family since 1843, when Garrard was appointed the first official Crown Jeweller by Queen Victoria.